jsdir/react-fields/docs/manual.md

 ReactDOM.render(fields, document.body)
 ```

-`propsFor` is a function belonging to the render context. the render context contains other [helpers](TODO: link) as well.
+`propsFor` is a function that returns an object with `value` and `onChange` properties.
+Using JSX spread attributes, we can merge this object into the *field component* props, which will bind the value of the field component to `Fields`.
+In `Fields`, the `render` function is called with a context object.
+Along with `propsFor`, this context object has additional properties that can help to create dynamic forms.
+Read more.

 Notice the `value` and `onChange` props on `Fields`.
 One of the more important parts of `react-fields` is that `Fields` is itself a *field component*.
 This allows you to [nest](nested-fields.jsx) one reusable component using `Fields` into another `Fields` component.

-`Fields` uses `schema` to prevent bugs by throwing runtime warnings if illegal data is entered.
+`Fields` uses the `schema` prop to prevent bugs by throwing runtime warnings if illegal data is entered.

 A `renderFields` convenience helper is included to make defining `Fields` more concise.